StamusNetworks/suricata-4-analysts/source/write-performant-rules.rst

 Suricata Language Server is an implementation of the Language Server Protocol for Suricata signatures.
 It adds syntax check and hints as well as auto-completion to your preferred editor once it is configured.
+Information displayed in the editor is really valuable when writing Suricata signatures as it ensures the rules syntax is correct and it provides hint about writing performant rules.

+Editors that are known to support the Suricata Language Server are Neovim, Visual Studio Code, Sublime Text 3, Kate but any editor supporting the Language Server Protocol should support it.

 .. image:: img/vscode-sample.png